Anzia-github/webnotes/新大陆冒险/新大陆冒险/魔法书定制/Entertain.md

-🎮How long have you spend on entertainment?
+🎮How long have you spend for fun?

-🧸What are the categories of entertainment?

-💙Do you feel happy after entertainment?
+🕹️What scenes and reasons drive you to entertain?

-👨‍💻What will you master if you change your entertainment time to study?
+👨‍💻What will you do next time this happens?

 ---